-From the ZVBP baseline findings, it was noted that in the Zimbabwean context, protected areas are mostly in arid and semi-arid areas with communities living adjacent to these areas having high poverty prevalence rates due to poor agricultural yields.
-There is a great reliance on natural resources as coping mechanisms.
-Natural resources in the communal lands and protected areas become the next available sources of income resulting in increased pressure on natural resources.
+The ZVBP baseline findings revealed that in the Zimbabwean context there is a great reliance on natural resources as coping mechanisms such that natural resources in the communal lands and protected areas become the next available sources of income and this has resulted in increased pressure on natural resources.
 There is increased illegal activities (wildlife, forest crimes) and the subsequent depletion of natural resources as communities seek to earn a living through these natural resources.
 In areas of high wildlife populations, there is greater interaction between people and wild animals resulting in conflicts as animals raid crops and attack livestock further affecting already strained livelihoods.
-Given the increase in international illegal wildlife trade syndicates, the protected areas require cooperation and support from local communities to curb IWT.
 Protected areas and rural communities are in the same landscape and require coordinated planning and implementation to avoid displacement pressure that manifests in the outlined challenges.
 Zimbabwe's vast natural resources provide a basis for social and economic transformation.
 However, the challenges of deforestation, land degradation and biodiversity loss are not only enhanced by high levels of poverty, but also directly affect the livelihoods of local communities negatively.
-Climate change is also recognized as a major threat in the Environment Management Cluster.
-The ZVBP area is expected to experience increasingly variable rainfall, increased frequency and intensity of dry periods and temperature increases in the coming years and the Zimbabwean government therefore stresses the need to develop comprehensive fire management frameworks, advocacy on climate change adaptation options and enacting legislation to effectively manage the environment in the face of climate change.
-Within the Protection and Conservation sector, the government also note to deal with poaching and to develop methods of increasing wildlife species populations.
-Therefore, poaching, IWT, climate change, deforestation and land degradation are significant threats towards the attainment of the country's priority SDGs (Goal 2 Zero Hunger, Goal 5 Gender Equality, Goal 6 Clean Water and Sanitation, Goal 7 Affordable and clean energy, Goal 13 Climate Action) as well as other SDGs (Goal 1 No Poverty, Goal 10 Reduced Inequalities, Goal 12 Responsible Consumption and Production, and Goal 15 Life on Land).
+Deforestation due to conversion to agriculture and firewood harvesting for domestic uses are very serious issues for Muzarabani District.
+Poaching, IWT, climate change, deforestation and land degradation are significant threats towards the attainment of the country's priority Sustainable Development Goals (SDGs) (goal 2 on zero hunger, goal 5 gender equality, goal 6 clean water and sanitation, goal 7 affordable and clean energy, goal 13 climate action) as well as other SDGS (goal 1 no poverty, goal 10 reduced inequalities, goal 12 responsible consumption and production, and goal 15 life on land).